 Ierapetra is a laid-back seafront town and the commercial centre of southeastern Crete’s substantial greenhouse-based agribusiness.
-Hot and dusty in summer, it offers a low-key, authentic Cretan experience and is also the jumping-off point to the semitropical Gaïdouronisi Island (also called Hrysi).
+Hot and dusty in summer, it offers a low-key, authentic Cretan experience and is also the jumping-off point to the semitropical Chrissi Island (also called Gaïdouronisi or Hrysi).

 The city's grey-sand beaches are backed by tavernas and cafes where the nightlife is busy in summer.
-Though little is left, Ierapetra has an impressive history with interludes as a Roman port and as a Venetian stronghold, as attested to by the harbour fortress.
-The narrow alleyways of the Turkish quarter recall its Ottoman period.
+Though few visible signs remain, Ierapetra has an impressive history, with interludes as a Roman port and as a Venetian stronghold, as attested to by the harbour fortress.
+The narrow alleyways of the old quarter (Kato Mera) flash back to the Ottoman period.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Ierapetra.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Ierapetra.